What is a Carbon Footprint Anyway?

-We’ve all heard it thrown around, especially when it comes to climate change, “eco friendliness”, and natural products.
+We’ve all heard it thrown around, especially when it comes to climate change, “eco friendliness”, and .
 That famous phrase that companies love to use (many times incorrectly).
 When talking about climate change, footprint means the total impact that something has.
 Carbon, on the other hand, is a shorthand for all the different greenhouse gases that have been found to contribute to climate change and global warming.
 So we can determine that 'carbon footprint' means the best estimate we can gather of the full climate change impact of something (either a product, an action or just the course of a day in a person’s life).
-You can pretty much calculate the carbon footprint of anything - an activity, product, lifestyle choice, a company, a country or even an entire continent!
+You can pretty much calculate the carbon footprint of anything - an activity, product, Top 10 All Natural Products, Home Page, a country or even an entire continent!

 The "carbon" in carbon footprint